Since June of 2012 there have been more than 5,700 hits on my website Prodigalprof.ca. I thought you might be interested in some stats as of today.

-People from 59 countries have visited the site, with Canada, USA, UK, Australia, Philippines, Brazil, India, Botswana, South Africa, and Malaysia being the most frequent visitors, I am surprised!
+People from more than 60 countries have visited the site, with Canada, USA, UK, Australia, Philippines, Brazil, India, Botswana, South Africa, and Malaysia being the most frequent visitors, I am surprised!

 The most popular sites also surprised me.
 Here are the top five and the number of hits each one received.

 I am grateful for your “visits”.
 It helps me handle semi-retirement with more grace.
 I wish you well in your journey!

 Over the past 40 years I have been asked to write articles on theological matters for various magazines.
 Some of them were of a transient nature and not worth a longer shelf-life that the day they were published.
 Other items were of lasting interest, and many of those are re-published here.

 Many of these were published in Light And Life magazine, under the category of “The Deeper Path: Doctrine”.
 These were designed for those readers who wanted to dig a bit deeper into issues of theology.
 At the close of those articles there were 3 categories to further thought or application.
 They bear the subtitles (1) Think it Through, (2) Take Action, and (3) For the Small Group Leader.
 Feel free to follow their guidance or ignore them.